New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Copy and paste this into your notes app.

-• Confirm current AEWV guidance with Immigration New Zealand and save it with the date
+• First, confirm current AEWV guidance with Immigration New Zealand and save it with the date.

-• Get a written job offer with clear job title, duties, location, pay, and hours
+• Next, get a written job offer with clear job title, duties, location, pay, and hours.

-• Ensure offer letter, job description, and contract all match
+• Make sure the offer letter, job description, and contract all match.

-• Build your folder structure and file naming system
+• Set up your folder structure and file naming system.

-• Collect identity, qualifications, and work evidence relevant to the role
+• Gather identity, qualifications, and work evidence relevant to the role.

-• Translate only what is required and only final versions
+• Only translate what is required, and only final versions.

-• If hiring help, verify licensing and agree scope, fees, and data handling in writing
+• If you hire help, verify licensing and agree scope, fees, and data handling in writing.

-• Share sensitive documents only when necessary and with trusted parties
+• Only share sensitive documents when necessary and with trusted parties.

 For official verification, check the New Zealand register of licensed immigration advisers: